"Once you get the travel fever, there's no known cure, and I like to suffer from it for the rest of my life."

 And also in hidden little restaurants, where the boss looks like belonging to a local mafia clan, but cooks like God in France.

-On the street in the middle of a crowd of cheering childrenwho beg for sweets.
-And color pencils received.
+In the middle of a crowd of cheering children begging for sweets.

 On trecks far away from civilization.